samuelcampione/finetuning_distilbert_for_personality_classification/README.md

 - [requirements.txt](https://github.com/samuelcampione/finetuning_distilbert_for_personality_classification/blob/main/requirements.txt)

 ### **Data**:
 The myPersonality datast contains Facebook Status Updates texts with binary categories (y/n) for the Big Five personality traits.
-The data has been anonymized but is not open for sharing.
+The data containes 9917 status updates for over 200 users and has been anonymized but is not open for sharing.

 ### **Personality**: